petrmichal0/weatherapp-frontend/README.md

 npm run dev
 ```

-After starting, go to [http://localhost:3000](http://localhost:3000) in your web browser.
+By default, the development server runs on port 5180.
+After starting the server, go to [http://localhost:5180](http://localhost:5180) in your web browser to view the application.

+If you need to change the port, you can do so in the vite.config.js file under the server section.

 ## Screenshots